annunquee/portfolio/templates/user story.md

 As a developer i will like to display my skills, based on my past projects, and experience in the web development area

-As a developer i will like to drop in a few comment on people's code base on their portfolio
+As a viewer i will like to drop in a few comment on people's code base on their portfolio